gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 logical view of the region that looks like a single map containing all of the data in the region.
-Reads or writes to this map are transparently routed to the peer that hosts the entry that is the target of the operation. [vmware-gemfire-short-name] divides the domain of hashcodes into buckets.
+Reads or writes to this map are transparently routed to the peer that hosts the entry that is the target of the operation.
+GemFire divides the domain of hashcodes into buckets.
 Each bucket is assigned to a specific peer, but may be relocated at any time to another peer to improve the utilization of resources across the cluster.